States File Lawsuit to Block President Trump's New 10% Import Tariffs

 In Brief

-Two dozen states filed a lawsuit seeking to stop and refund payments on Trump’s new import tariffs.
+Two dozen states have sued to stop President Trump's new 10% global import tariff.

 Key Facts

-- The legal action adds to ongoing uncertainty surrounding the administration’s tariff policies
+- The lawsuit adds to ongoing uncertainty surrounding the administration’s tariff policies.

 What Happened